wazo-platform/wazo-doc/source/troubleshooting/troubleshooting.rst

 If you have decided to change the locale of your database, you must:

 * make sure that you have enough space on your hard drive, more precisely in the file system holding the :file:`/var/lib/postgresql` directory.
-You'll have, for a moment, 2 copy of the asterisk database.
+You'll have, for a moment, two copies of the ``asterisk`` database.
 * prepare for a service interruption.
-The procedure requires the services to be restarted twice, and the system performance will be degraded while the database with the new locale is being created, which can takes a lot of time (i.e. hours) if you have a really large database.
+The procedure requires the services to be restarted twice, and the system performance will be degraded while the database with the new locale is being created, which can take a few hours if you have a really large database.
 * make sure the new locale is available on your system, i.e. shows up in the output of ``locale -a``

 Then use the following commands (replacing ``fr_FR.UTF-8`` by your locale)::